Kronuz/Xapiand/README.md

 # Xapiand

-## A Multi-Partitioning RESTful Search Engine
+## A RESTful Search Engine

-Xapiand: A Highly Available Distributed RESTful Storage and Search Engine built for the cloud and with Data Locality in mind.
-To explain:
+Xapiand aims to be: A Highly Available Distributed RESTful Storage and Search Engine built for the Cloud and with Data Locality in mind.

 * HTTP RESTful API:
 	* Document oriented.
-	* Automatic node operation rerouting.
 	* No need for upfront schema definition.

-* Storage and Search Engine  *(Not yet implemented)*:
+* Search Engine:
 	* Built on top of [Xapian](http://xapian.org/) indexes.
-	* Each index also offers storage of files: à la Facebook's Haystack <sup>[1](#footnote-1)</sup>.

 * Multi Tenant with Multi Types:
 	* Support for more than one index.
 	* Support for different types, one per index.
 	* Index level configuration:
 		* Schema.
-		* Replicas.
-		* Partitioning strategies.  *(Not yet implemented)*
-* Multi-Partitioning and Distribution Strategies  *(Not yet implemented)*:
-	* Random Consistent Partitioning and Replication.
-	* Social-Based Partitioning and Replication (SPAR <sup>[2](#footnote-2)</sup>).
-* Highly Available:  *(Not yet implemented)*
-	* Replicas exists to maximize high availability *and* data locality.
-	* Read and Search operations performed on any of the replicas.
-	* Reliable, asynchronous replication for long term persistency.

 * Efficient and Scalable architecture:
 	* (Near) Real Time Search.
 	* Event driven asynchronous architecture using [libev](http://software.schmorp.de/pkg/libev.html).
 	* Written in C++14.

+* Geospatial support:
+    * Uses The Hierarchical Triangular Mesh for indexing.
+    * Accepts multiple Coordinate Reference Systems, including WGS84.
+    * Implements EWKT.

+* Support for query Aggregations.

 * Liberal Open Source license: MIT license (Xapian itself is GPL).